conedevelopment/bazar-docs/contracts-container-and-proxies.md

 ## Proxies

 Proxies are representing the classes that are currently bound to the container.
-Normally you won't use these a lot, but in some cases – like when you develop a package or extension – proxies can be very handy.
+You usually won't use these a lot, but in some cases – like when you develop a package or extension – proxies can be convenient.

 ```php
 use Bazar\Proxies\Product as ProductProxy;